 What are the requirements for this course?

 - You must have a headset to communicate with the teacher.

 - You must have a tablet to write during the class

 - You must have a webcam (any of these models will work) to show your attitude to the teacher and classmates.

-- Must be learning or have finished Algebra 2
+- You must be learning or have finished up to Algebra 2 inclusive

-- Must have the latest version of Mathematica (purchase here) installed on the computer used for class.
+- You must have the latest version of Mathematica (purchase here) installed on the computer used for attending class.